 The final Incident Finance Package will be prepared in accordance with the SIIBM, Chapter 40, Incident Business Coordination.
-Paper financial package is preferred.
+A paper financial package is preferred.

-The Line Officer, Fire Warden, INBA, and host unit administrative representative may participate in the IMT Finance closeout.
+The Agency Administrator, Fire Warden, INBA, and host unit administrative representative may participate in the IMT Finance closeout.